The Front Line (2011 film): Plot

-After the battle, the armistice agreement is signed, and celebrations start on both sides.
-North and South Korean troops encounter each other at a stream, but after a tense moment, quietly wave each other goodbye.
-After a short briefing however, they were reminded by a high-commanding officer that the armistice will not take effect for another 12 hours.
-Both sides are ordered to capture and hold as much territory as possible, determining the final border between the two nations.
-In a savage climactic battle, everyone on both sides is killed, including Captain Young-il and Cha Tae-kyung the sniper, save for North Korean commander Jung-Yoon, albeit gravely wounded, and Eun-pyo.
+After the battle, the armistice agreement is signed and both sides begin to celebrate.
+At a stream, Alligator Company and Jung-Yoon’s men briefly confront each other before quietly parting ways.
+Back at camp, Alligator Company is reminded by a commanding officer that the ceasefire will only begin in 12 hours, and both armies are ordered to seize as much ground as possible before the final border is set.
+The survivors of Alligator Company are sent to retake Aerok Hill under fog and a planned U.S. air strike.
+North Korean troops on the hill begin singing Seong-shik’s old song, and the South Koreans join in, but when the fog lifts a final, brutal battle breaks out in which most soldiers on both sides are killed.
+In the chaos, Gi-yeong unknowingly kills Seon-chil and then dies from an American airstrike.
+Tae-Kyeong is stabbed by Eun-pyo after her rifle runs out of ammo, and the badly wounded Captain Shin Young-il is finally shot by the dying Jung-Yoon, leaving Eun-pyo among the only survivors.

-The two men meet in the cave with the gift box.
+Jung-Yoon and Eun-pyo meet in the cave with the gift box.
 Eun-pyo asks Jung-yoon why exactly they are fighting.
 Jung-yoon replies that he knew once, but has now forgotten.
 They suddenly hear on the radio that the armistice has come into effect and all fighting is to cease immediately, to which they burst out laughing.
 They share a smoke, but Jung-Yoon succumbs to his wounds.

 The film ends with a shell-shocked Eun-Pyo walking alone down the devastated, bloodsoaked hill covered by the corpses of all the fallen soldiers, leaving the ultimate fate of Aerok Hill unknown.